zeroinfinity03/KnowFlow/README.md

 # KnowFlow - AI Assistant Platform

-A modern, feature-rich AI assistant platform built with FastAPI, Gemini, and Tavily, offering multiple interaction modes and advanced capabilities.
+A comprehensive, feature-rich AI assistant platform built with FastAPI, Google Gemini, and Tavily, offering multiple interaction modes and advanced capabilities for both online and offline use.

+## Project Overview

+KnowFlow is an intelligent assistant platform that combines multiple AI technologies into a unified, user-friendly interface.
+It offers seamless integration between various interaction modes including text chat, web search, document analysis, image generation, local AI processing, visual Q&A, and an interactive drawing assistant.

+The application uses a modular architecture with specialized agents for different capabilities, making it highly extensible and maintainable.
+It supports both cloud-based processing using cutting-edge models like Google's Gemini 2.0 Flash and local, privacy-focused operation using Meta's Llama 3.2 model through Ollama.

 ## Key Features